lgrains/clean_data/README.md

 ### Author:  Louise Rains
 ### Date:  January 23, 2015

-The purpose of this file is to outline the changes that were made to the original dataset to provide a new tidy dataset.
+The purpose of this document is to outline the changes that were made to the original dataset to provide a new tidy dataset.
 The changes are contained in the accompanying script, run_analysis.R.

 There are three libraries used for the script:
   1. data.table